 - Cheerleader’s names

 - Time-ranges of songs (ex: “from :28 to :42″).
 It is better to indicate lyrics.

-Here is a good example of an 8-count sheet from a customer.
+Here is a good example of an Sample 8-Count Sheet from a customer.
 This is a real example; the only thing I changed was the gym and team name.

 Well, I hope this article helped you understand the 8-count sheet a little better!
 Show us your new 8-count sheet skills on your next order!